saiyam1814/DevOpsRoadmap2022/Neji Lee/DAY 24 - 54/day 26.md

 4. Revised IPv6 in networking, is made up of 128 bits, divided into 8 segments and each segment is of 16bits, is in Hexadecimal.

-5. Studied about k8s objects, k8s object managment,  fundamentals of pods.
+5. Studied about k8s objects, k8s object management,  fundamentals of pods.